Are you interested in developing an online or hybrid course? Online course development at GRCC is a matter of following just a few simple steps.

 - Once the course is complete, the developer must complete a self-assessment of the course using the Online Course Readiness Rubric and submit it to the Instructional Technologist/Designer at firstname.lastname@example.org.
 At that point he or she will receive instructions via email on how to make the course available to reviewers.

 - The course is then reviewed by a committee that includes two faculty members and one instructional designer.
 If revisions are requested, the developer will be notified.
-If not, the course will be sent to the Dean of Instructional Support for final approval.
+If not, the course will be sent to the Executive Director of Distance Learning & Instructional Technologies for final approval.

-- Once approved by the Dean, the developer, department head, and associate dean, they are are notified of the approval and informed that the course may be added to the schedule.
+- Once approved, the executive director will notify the developer, department head, and associate dean of the approval, informing them that the course may be added to the schedule.

 Developers are encouraged to contact Distance Learning and Instructional Technologies (DLIT) with any questions during the process and for assistance with the instructional design of the course.
 DLIT can be reached at DLIT@grcc.edu or 616-234-3205.